 The leaves are dark green, elongated and oval-shaped.
 They easily create dynamic texture and shape contrast in mixed garden beds.
 Furthermore, this foliage is very consistent and evergreen throughout the year.

-It has a relatively slow growth rate, therefore, it’s remarkably low-maintenance over time.
-It’s very compact and manageable at its mature height of 4-5 feet tall and 4-5 feet wide.
+It has a relatively slow growth rate, therefore, it's remarkably low-maintenance over time.
+It's very compact and manageable at its mature height of 4-5' H x 4-5' W.

 We recommend using these reliable beauties as accents, casual hedges, foundation plantings, container plantings, and in shade gardens.

 Hardy from USDA Zones 6-9, and much more heat tolerant than traditional Rhododendrons while still being just as effective in areas where this species normally thrives.